 - CRABI – 12 month old dummy used in current frontal crash testing (weighs 22 lbs)

-Most parents will stop reading here unless they are looking for a cure to their insomnia!
-Curious readers and advocates looking for in-depth commentary are warned that it’s about to get more technical!
+Most parents can stop here unless they are looking for a cure to their insomnia!
+Technical geeks and die-hard advocates looking for in-depth commentary are warned that it’s about to get more technical!

 More on the Q3s ATD